RandallZPorter/powershell-forms-workshop/README.md

 Once you are happy with how your window looks, we can move on to learning how to add buttons, fields, and other things.

-## 3. Adding Clickable Objects
+## 3. Adding Clickable Objects (Actually just buttons)
 There are several kinds of objects we can add to our window.
-Let's talk about them one-by-one.
+Let's talk about some of them.

 ### Buttons
 We will look at buttons first.
 Every button has a few attributes.
 These are the most important: